rhodyprog4ds/BrownFall25/resources/glossary.md

 stop words
 :  Words that do not convey important meaning, we don’t need them (like a, the, an,).
 Note that this is context dependent.
 These words are removed when transforming text to numerical representation

+stopping criterion
+:  a condition that will terminate an algorithm. typically a value meeting a threshold

 suffix
 :  additional part of the name that gets added to end of a name in a merge operation